LokeshN01/LokeshN01/README.md

 As an aspiring computer science student, I am eager to enhance my skills and knowledge in the field.
 Given the opportunity, I am committed to continuous learning, keeping up with the latest technologies, and expanding my expertise.
 I am ready to embrace challenges, contribute to innovative projects, and collaborate with a team to drive meaningful impact.
 I am passionate about honing my programming skills, exploring new domains, and leveraging technology to solve real-world problems.
 I am excited to seize every opportunity to grow and thrive in the dynamic world of computer science.

-🔭 I've completed my Bachelors in Information Technology from Vasavi College of Engineering
+🔭 I've completed my Bachelors in Information Technology from Vasavi College of Engineering!!

 🔭 I'm really passionated about Technolgies : Full stack web development, Artificial Intelligence, Machine Learning and Deep Learning.